igorkasyanchuk/rails_performance/README.md

 - documentation in Readme
 - generator for initial config
-- gif with demo
+- CI for tests
 - time/zone config?
-- CI for tests
-- connected charts
+- connected charts on dashboard, when zoom, when hover?
-- ability to zoom to see requests withing specific datime range
+- ability to zoom to see requests withing specific datetime range
-- better hint
+- better hints?
 - export to csv
-- http basic auth config
-- current_user auth config
 - better stats tooltip, do not show if nothing to show
-- dark mode toggle? save to the cookies
+- dark mode toggle? save to the cookies?
-- integration with elastic search
+- integration with elastic search? or other?
 - monitor active job (sidekiq)?
-- logo?
+- better logo?
 - number of requests last 24 hours, hour, etc.
-- integration with logger, to see the details of request?
-- no results if empty table (on crash page)
-- capture referal for 404 page?
+- collect deprecation.rails
-- fix misspellings
+- fix misspellings?

 ## Contributing